Find Affordable College Courses

 With a ranking of #9, Caldwell Community College and Technical Institute did quite well on this year’s best value schools for allied health professions students working on their undergraduate certificate.
 Located in the midsize suburb of Hudson, CCCTI is a public college with a small student population.

-Read full report on Allied Health Professions at Caldwell Community College and Technical Institute
+Full Allied Health Professions at Caldwell Community College and Technical Institute Report

 Coastal Carolina Community College did quite well in this year’s ranking of the best places for allied health professions students to get a undergraduate certificate.
 It came in at #10 on the list.
 Located in the city of Jacksonville, Coastal Carolina Community College is a public college with a small student population.

-The average tuition and fees for an in-state undergraduate at Coastal Carolina Community College are $2,462 a year.
+In-state tuition fees for undergraduate students at Coastal Carolina Community College are $2,462 per year.

 Full Allied Health Professions at Coastal Carolina Community College Report